 You have a misbehaving child, prone to tantrums and disagreeability.
 You don’t seem to be able to get him to do as he is told.
 It’s always a battle to get him to do what you want.

-• Sales people want to avoid the building of barriers between themselves and the customer.
 They want to come across as approachable and accommodating.
-Their body language, their attire, their pleasant manner are all designed to charm and disarm the customer, to make it feel that both parties are in it together, that they are on the same side, that they’re working towards the same goal.
+Their body language, attire, and pleasant manner are all designed to charm and disarm the customer, making it feel that both parties are in it together, on the same side, working towards the same goal.

-• Sales people tend to ask open questions rather than closed questions.
 What, how, why rather than do you or can you.
-Open questions encourage the customer to talk and to tell them things.
-The more the sales person knows about the customer’s needs then the more the sales person can direct their sales pitch to those needs.
+Open questions encourage the customer to talk and share things.
+The more the salesperson knows about the customer’s needs, the better they can tailor their sales pitch to those needs.

 The same applies equally to parents when speaking to a child.
-Asking a child questions that only require yes or no responses provides little insight into what that child is thinking.
+Asking a child questions that require only yes-or-no responses provides little insight into what that child is thinking.
 This is especially true if the child is naturally shy.
 Parents will learn more about a child by asking more open questions.

 “What have you been doing today?” rather than “Did you go to the park today?”